MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-supported-crossplat-os.md

 The following tables describe the required UNIX and Linux operating systems and package dependencies for System Center 2016 - Operations Manager.

 >[!NOTE]
->Monitoring UNIX and Linux computers with System Center Operations Manager 2012 R2 management server is supported when using the System Center 2016 - Operations Manager agent.
-It is not supported or recommended to import the required management packs from Operations Manager 2016 media for the specific version of UNIX/Linux you need to monitor, using the Operations Manager 2012 R2 version is sufficient.
-When you are ready to migrate the UNIX/Linux computer to an Operations Manager 2016 management group, you cannot discover and install the agent using the **Computer and Device Management Wizard**.
-It can only be completed following the command-line based deployment.
+>Monitoring UNIX and Linux computers with System Center Operations Manager 2012 R2 management server is supported when using the System Center 2016 - Operations Manager agent with the Operations Manager 2012 R2 UNIX and Linux management packs.
+You cannot import the required Operations Manager 2016 management packs for the specific version of UNIX/Linux and discover and deploy the Operations Manager 2016 agent from the **Computer and Device Management** wizard in your 2012 R2 management group.
+This task must be performed manually following the command-line based deployment.
 >

 ## IBM AIX 6.1